thomas995/data-project/README.md

 ## About the data
 This dataset was received in Comma Separated Values (CSV) format, and was downloaded from [*Garda Stations*](https://data.gov.ie/dataset/garda-stations).
 The CSV file contains 19 rows, the first being a header row with the names of each field.
-There are fifteen values on each line, which are as follows:
+There are 15 values on each line, which are as follows:

 Field | Description
 ------------ | -------------